Yoric/yoric.github.io/content/about/_index.md

 - a few compilers;
 - static analyzers;
 - a few eBook readers;
+- a programming language designed for multi-tiered web applications and services whose components distrust each other;
+- a programming language designed for always-on, fault-tolerant, reboot-tolerant, hardware-replacement-tolerant, power-limited IoT applications;
 - IoT for the disabled;
 - IoT snooping countermeasure experiment;
 - pedagogic robots;